 Once you successfully complete a job for a client, make sure to ask for their review in written form.
 Even better yet, in video form!
 Let the client say what you did for them and how happy they were with your services.
 Store your references in a Google Doc and keep them handy as you apply for new gigs or part/full-time roles.
 If you have a website (more on that later on), this is the ideal place to show off your references in the form of testimonials.

-In fact, collecting and showing your customer testimonials can be super simple while using a testimonial and rating platform like Trust.
+In fact, collecting and showing your customer testimonials can be super simple while using a video testimonial software tool like Trust.

 With its help you can simply send automated emails to your customers, asking them for a review of your business and services.
 Later on, Trust allows you to easily show customer feedback (text reviews, video testimonials and ratings) on your website so that you can engage new visitors who are looking for a virtual assistant to help them out.
 The best part is – you can try it for free for 14 days.